|Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

 - Developmental disabilities programs and preschool environments (as an ECCE Special Needs Assistant).

 The demand for education assistants, either provincially or in each specific school district, is dependent on the budget priorities, student enrollment, inclusion policies, and other hiring factors.
 Qualifications and hiring processes for education assistants may vary between the School Districts.

 - A minimum of a high school diploma, 19 years or older at the start of the applicant’s program or course; and

-- Have a clear criminal records search for the vulnerable sector;
+- Clear criminal records search for the vulnerable sector; and

-- Have a TB test and/or X-ray and Certificate of Health.
+- TB test and/or X-ray and Certificate of Health.

 For more details, please see our Admissions Policy.